-CCO CSR Recruitment and Onboarding Portal (CROP)
+CCO eCoaching_Log

 SharePOint Interface Bean (SOIBean) Detail Design

 There is guidance within this template that appears in a style named InfoBlue.
 This style has a hidden font attribute that allows you to toggle whether it is visible or hidden in this template.
 Use the Microsoft® Word® menu Tools > Options > View > Hidden Text check box to toggle this setting.
 There is also an option for printing: Tools > Options > Print.